-* Norwegian producer takes $1.2 bln writedown after price slump
+* Norwegian producer takes $1.2 bln writedown after price

 * Industry consolidation, flattening prices expected